Global Blue Group (NYSE:GB) Shares Gap Down to $10.89

-Global Blue Group Holding AG (NYSE:GB)’s share price gapped down prior to trading on Monday .
+Global Blue Group Holding AG (NYSE:GB) shares gapped down before the market opened on Monday .
 The stock had previously closed at $10.89, but opened at $10.60.
-Global Blue Group shares last traded at $10.60, with a volume of 200 shares traded.
+Global Blue Group shares last traded at $10.60, with a volume of 200 shares trading hands.

 The business’s fifty day simple moving average is $10.40.